-- Creating a more effective and efficient MOAW structure with supportive systems by: revising the organisational structure of the Ministry; implementing staff training and upskilling programmes; strengthening staff performance assessment; and developing and operationalizing SOPs and training manuals. - Supporting MOAW officers by: refurbishing MOAW stations and staff quarters; initiating service excellence awards; and providing Occupational Health and Safety (OHS)-compliant personal protective equipment (PPE) for staff. - 3) Improving the formulation and implementation of policies by: updating and disseminating agriculture sector legislation and policies; collaborating with internal and external stakeholders. - 4) Providing better information and communication services by conducting agriculture surveys; disseminating information to promote adoption of research findings and innovations; implementing research-led partnerships; strengthening the MOAW ICT system; and on-going development of Viti Agridatahub system.
+- 1) Creating a more effective and efficient MOAW structure with supportive systems by: revising the structure of the Ministry; implementing staff training and upskilling programmes; strengthening staff performance assessment; and developing and operationalizing SOPs and training manuals. - Supporting MOAW officers by: refurbishing MOAW stations and staff quarters; initiating service excellence awards; and providing Occupational Health and Safety (OHS)-compliant personal protective equipment (PPE) for staff. - Improving the formulation and implementation of policies by: updating and disseminating agriculture sector legislation and policies; collaborating with internal and external stakeholders. - 4) Providing better information and communication services by conducting agriculture surveys; disseminating information to promote adoption of research findings and innovations; implementing research-led partnerships; strengthening the MOAW ICT system; and developing an automated recordkeeping system.